zkorum/.github/profile/README.md

 ### What about transparency?

 _Privency.org_ minimizes trust by using content-addressing.
 Data isn't siloed in _Privency.org_ server - it's free to live its own life, thanks to IPFS.
-That also helps commnity to form around their data, that is transparently accessible to them.
+That also helps community to form around their data, that is transparently accessible to them.

 ### What about data privacy?